smeggingsmegger/netgrowl/README.rst

 This is a very simple script for sending Growl messages using Python to a Growl listener.

 It has no dependancies except Python.
-It has been tested with Python 2.6.*, 2.7.2
+It has been tested with Python 2.6.*, 2.7.2 with Growl 1.2.2

 The original authors are listed within the file.